nerissacooney/ulises.us/_posts/2017-04-12-the-third-rail-issue-10-launch-event.md

 ---
 ![TTR-Issue-10d.gif]({{site.baseurl}}/assets/img/TTR-Issue-10d.gif)

 Please join Ulises this Saturday for the launch of the newest issue of The Third Rail as well as a series of screenings connected to Issue 10 and Ulises' quarterly theme, Intimacy.
-[Jonathan Thomas](http://www.jtoffscreen.com) will give a brief introduction to the screenings and the issue.
+[Jonathan Thomas](http://www.jtoffscreen.com), director of The Third Rail, will give a brief introduction to the screenings and the issue.
 Drinks and light refreshments will be available.
 [RSVP](https://www.facebook.com/events/392704901114356/)

 - Adam Khalil and Zack Khalil (co-directed with Barry James Sweitzer), "EMPTY METAL," (5 min teaser)
 - Mati Diop and Manon Lutanie's "Liberian Boy," 2015 (4min)